girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Introduction to Pytorch/README.md

 #### 5-Style transfer:
 One of the most popular and fun applications of PyTorch is a style transfer.
 It uses a class of deep learning algorithms to manipulate videos or images and adopt the visual style of that image on another image.
 For example, a style transfer can make your favorite digital vacation photo look like a painting or drawing by a famous artist, such as Monet.
 It’s even advanced enough to do the reverse, convert paintings into realistic looking photos!
 Check out the image below for some examples.

 ---
-## Summary

----

 ## conclusion
-* PyTorch is an open source machine learning library based on the Torch library,[3][4][5] used for applications such as computer vision and natural language processing,[6] primarily developed by Facebook's AI Research lab.<br />
+* PyTorch is an open source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing,[6] primarily developed by Facebook's AI Research lab.<br />
 * Researchers who are were inspired by torch’s programming style decided to implementation it in python calling is pytorch
 * It’s a Python based package for serving as a replacement of Numpy and to provide flexibility as a Deep Learning Development Platform.